Tracy Coenen, CPA, CFF, MAF

 Before you agree to any divorce settlement, you will need to know how much that business is worth.
 You should have a business valuation done to find out the value of the business.

 Too many women walk away from their share of the business without even knowing what it is worth.
-Or her ex tries to entice her to settle by saying that she can keep the family home if she doesn't touch the business.
-But if you don't know how much the house and the business are each worth, you could be getting cheated.
+Or her ex tries to entice her to settle by saying that she can keep the family home if she doesn’t touch the business.
+But if you don’t know how much the house and the busines are each worth, you could be getting cheated.

 Don’t let him bully you into agreeing to something like this without all of the information.